Improving your School’s Waste Management

 The world we live in today has made convenience a priority and a 'throw-away' culture normal.
 When we throw something away, especially plastic the waste ends up somewhere.
 I am a huge believer in a circular economy where there is no such thing as waste, and waste becomes transformed into an asset again.
 As individuals it is important for us to consume less and be conscious about the waste we produce, and how we can redirect waste going to landfill.

 What is a waste audit?

-A waste audit is the process whereby you sort through the school's rubbish (from at least 3 days) into categories and measure each category of waste.
-Importantly the measurement of each category is recorded.
+A waste audit is the process whereby you sort through the school's rubbish (as a guide audit waste from at least 3 days) into categories and measure each category of waste.
+Importantly the measurement of each category to be recorded.
 From the data recorded it enables school management to arrive at what type of bins are required to manage the schools waste and identify the waste categories that can be recycled.

 Below are the steps necessary to reduce your schools 'waste' consumption and reduce the amount of 'waste' you are sending to landfill.

 How to Conduct a Waste Audit: